 • one public lift will be available from Level 1 to Level 6.

-All visitors and clinic patients will have their temperature checked on arrival to Level 1 as part of our enhanced screening process.
+All visitors and clinic patients must complete an online screening check.
+Please follow the instructions on how to use the QR code or report to the screening desk for assistance.
+You will be required to have your temperature checked on arrival to Level 1 as part of our screening process.

 The Mercy Hospital for Women Emergency Department (ED) entrance is closed.